Koopboot/regexft/README.md

 - No function to delete or refresh the config list, so to delete configs you have to delete the config in the config folder and restart the script.

 **Future ideas:**
-- Add a checkbox that removes / trims the output, if nothing was found for a regex
+- Add a checkbox that removes / trims the output, if a regex result is empty (No match).